 Are you taking the AP Calculus AB exam this spring and want to be well prepared on test day?
-The AP Calculus AB exam in 2018 will be held Tuesday, May 15th at 8 AM.
+The AP Calculus AB exam in 2020 will be held on Tuesday, May 5, at 8 am.

-Before you sit down to take the final exam, it’s critical to know how the test is formatted, what topics it will cover, and how you’ll be scored.
-This guide will go over all of that information, as well as show you official sample problems and give you tips on the best way to prepare for AP Calculus AB.
+Before you sit down to take the exam, though, it's critical that you know how the Calculus AB test is formatted, what topics it covers, and how you'll be scored on it.
+This guide will go over all of that information while also showing you official sample problems and giving you tips on the best way to prepare for AP Calculus AB.

-The exam has undergone recent updates that were first implemented on the May 2017 exam, so this guide will also explain what changes have been made and how they affect your review.
-The AP Calculus AB exam can sometimes seem overwhelming, but this guide will break it down into clear and manageable information for you.
+The exam was updated in May 2017, so this guide will explain what changes have been made and how they might affect your review.
+The AP Calculus AB exam can sometimes seem overwhelming, but we're here to break it down into clear and manageable information for you.
 You can also check out CollegeBoard's new AP Classroom tool for AP Calculus AB, which has additional resources and information.
 Let's get started!

 What's the Format of the AP Calculus AB Exam?

-The AP Calculus AB exam is 3 hours and 15 minutes long and has two sections.
+The AP Calculus AB exam is three hours and 15 minutes long and has two sections.
 Both of these sections are divided into two parts (based on whether or not a calculator is allowed).